rubenboero21/cs257/webapp/readme.txt

 - Types page that allows sorting of Pokémon by their type(s)
     - Returns a table of results.
 Pokémon name in the table is a link to a specific page about that Pokémon

-FEATURES NOT YET WORKING:
-- Advanced search
-- Pokémon specific page does not work.
-Currently, just shows the name of the Pokémon
+- The names of Pokémon in the search results table are links to a specific page with more in detail about that Pokémon

+NOTES: